Presidency of George H. W. Bush: Evaluation of his foreign policy

 In the recent history of U.S. foreign policy, there has been no president, nor any president’s team, who, when confronted with profound international change and challenges, responded with such a thoughtful and well-managed foreign policy....[the Bush administration was] a bridge over one of the great fault lines of history [that] ushered in a ‘new world order’ it described with great skill and professionalism.”

 Michael Beschloss and Strobe Talbott praise Bush's handling of the USSR, especially how he prodded Gorbachev in terms of releasing control over the satellites and permitting German unification—and especially a united Germany in NATO.
 However Bush had an exaggerated view of Gorbachev as the best leader of a new Russia, and missed the more important role of Boris Yeltsin as the true spokesman for public opinion in Russia in its disdain for Gorbachev and his unyielding devotion to Communism.

 Andrew Bacevich judges the Bush administration was “morally obtuse” in the light of its “business-as-usual” attitude towards China after the massacre in Tiananmen Square and the uncritical support of Gorbachev as the Soviet Union disintegrated.

-Summing up assessments of Bush's presidency, Knott writes:
+Summing up assessments of Bush's presidency, Stephen Knott writes:

 George Herbert Walker Bush came into the presidency as one of the most qualified candidates to assume the office.
 He had a long career in both domestic politics and foreign affairs, knew the government bureaucracy, and had eight years of hands-on training as vice president.
 Still, if presidential success is determined by winning reelection, Bush was unsuccessful because he failed to convince the American public to give him another four years in office.
 Generally the Bush presidency is viewed as successful in foreign affairs but a disappointment in domestic affairs.
 In the minds of voters, his achievements in foreign policy were not enough to overshadow the economic recession, and in 1992, the American public voted for change.

-The United States Army apparently thought highly enough of Bush's foreign policy that he became the third President overall to win the Sylvanus Thayer Award.
+The United States Army apparently thought highly enough of Bush's foreign policy that he became the third president overall to win the Sylvanus Thayer Award.